 The Shock Response Spectrum (SRS) software option adds SRS plots to VibrationVIEW’s Shock and Transient Capture test modes.
 Define the SRS parameters and synthesize a pulse to meet a specified curve.
 The software includes a variety of waveform synthesis generation techniques.

-Define the SRS test settings and synthesize the pulse to meet a specified curve.
+Define the SRS test settings and synthesize a pulse to meet a specified curve.
 VibrationVIEW supports over 200 individual breakpoints, suitable for virtually any test specification.

 Test generation techniques include: